01 of 11

 Unesco granted Ha Long Bay Heritage Site status in 1994, and the locale was also recognized in an online poll as one of the "New Seven Natural Wonders of the World" in 2011.

 The bay is part of the Tonkin Gulf, a body of water that makes up the South China Sea.
-In fact the bay is close to the Chinese border; the city of Hanoi is the closest Vietnamese city center, being about 100 miles away.
-Tourists commonly book a Ha Long tour from Hanoi, then take a three-hour drive by bus north to the bay.Continue to 2 of 12 below.
+In fact the bay is close to the Chinese border; the city of Hanoi is the closest Vietnamese city center, about 100 miles away.
+Tourists commonly book a Ha Long tour from Hanoi, then take a three-hour drive by bus north to the bay.Continue to 3 of 11 below.

 Despite their intentionally vintage appearance, the tourist boats (“junks”) are diesel-powered vessels that have bathrooms, galleys for meals, and top decks that provide 360-degree views of the limestone islands.
 And those are just the no-star boats for day trips; fancier rigs have cabins to accommodate guests on overnight or multiple-night cruises.